ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ### `transferFrom()`

 This function moves some amount of tokens from one account to another after checking an `allowance`.
-The function returns a `bool` indicating success, and emits an event.
+The function returns a `bool` indicating success and emits an event.
 This function not only queries some of the contract's state variables and the blockchain data, but it updates them too.
 This means the contract takes `mut self` and `mut Context` as its first two arguments.
 Then, addresses for the `sender` and `recipient` addresses and the number of tokens to transfer are also required.

-In order for a `transfer` to happen, the sender must have approved the address calling the function to move greater than or equal to the value of tokens being transferred.
+In order for a `transfer` to happen, the sender must have approved the address calling the function to move greater than or equal to the number of tokens being transferred.
 This is a hard requirement that must never be violated!
 Therefore, you can use `assert()`.
 To ensure the allowance exceeds the requested amount, you can use:

 ```
 assert self._allowances[sender][ctx.msg_sender()] >= value